rehamhy6/DC-Simulink-Project/README.md

 # QAM-16 Modulation Scheme

 ### Brief explanation
-#### As an AM modulation Scheme ,QAM transmits information by changing the amplitude of the carrier wave.
-It can send a number #### of signals which are out of phase in the same bandwidth, however since the mean energy is the same for all bit rates , the #### higher the bit rate , the easier it becomes for the signal to be distorted by noise.
+#### As an AM modulation Scheme ,QAM-16 transmits information by changing the amplitude of the carrier wave.
+It can send a number of signals which are out of phase in the same bandwidth, however since the mean energy is the same for all bit rates , the  higher the bit rate , the easier it becomes for the signal to be distorted by noise.
 ### Instructions to reproduce the figures
 * Random integer generator
     * set M-ary number to 16